 6. Two letters of recommendation are required for this scholarship.
 Each should speak to the applicant’s worthiness to be recognized for volunteer leadership and entrepreneurial initiative.
 One letter should come from a mentor or the leader of the organization with which you have been involved.
 The second letter should be from a Marist faculty member.
 Please use the attached Recommendation Form.
 E-mail or send it to the two people you are asking to give you a reference and ask them to send it back to the Office of Student Financial Services as indicated on the form.

-7. The Sherman Scholar will be asked to speak at a forum, sponsored by an organization such as the Praxis Project for Public Citizenship or Student Government, which focuses campus attention on the need for and the impact of volunteer outreach on society.
-Sponsorship and timing for the forum will be determined annually.
+7. The Sherman Scholar may be asked to speak at a forum, sponsored by an organization such as the Praxis Project for Public Citizenship or Student Government, which focuses campus attention on the need for and the impact of volunteer outreach on society.

 Jonah and Joan Sherman